 Due to its durability, quartz also resists staining and corrosion, unlike marble and granite.
 Liquids such as oil, red wine, and juice are no match for a quartz countertop.
 There is no need to reseal a quartz countertop over time either, since the medium is naturally liquid resistant.

-Unlike granite, quartz is not heat resistant.
+Unlike granite, quartz is not heat resistant, states Apartment Therapy.
 Excessive heat will damage a quartz countertop quickly, so even momentarily setting a hot pan on the countertop is enough to damage it.
 Heating pads are a must-have for anyone with quartz countertops.

 Quartz can be on the expensive side, but it is not as expensive as granite or marble.
 However, once you add installation costs, quartz countertops can cost around $100 per square foot.
 When you consider the cost of upkeep, quartz is a more affordable option when looking to upgrade your kitchen countertops.

 There are other materials that are popular choices for kitchen countertops that are not stone.
-Laminate, stainless steel, concrete, tile, wood, and more are all used for kitchen countertops, and they all have their pros and cons.
+Bob Vila states these as the cheapest materials you might want to consider: laminate, stainless steel, concrete, tile, wood, and more.
+They all have their pros and cons.
 Concrete is extremely durable but can be expensive.
 Laminate is significantly cheaper than the other materials but is less durable and damages easily.
 Ultimately, the choice comes down to what your budget is and what look you are going for.
 Durability, weight, and stain resistance are all important factors to consider and play into the longevity and resale value of your home.